-FIGURE: Inserting the CMA Slide-Rail Connector Into the Right Slide-Rail
+FIGURE: Inserting the CMA Slide-Rail Connector Into the Back of the Right Slide-Rail

 - 1 CMA slide-rail connector

 - 2 Right slide-rail

 - 6. Insert the left CMA slide-rail connector into the back of the left slide-rail assembly until the connector locks into place with an audible click.